sillelien/codenames/README.md

 codenames
 =========

-A sample bash script to convert hex values (such as commit ids) to codenames
+A simple bash script to convert hex values (such as commit ids) to codenames

     Usage ./name.sh <hex-value>